VenatioStudios/Web/README.md

-## Personal

-### About Me
-I am classically trained as electrical technologist and computer programmer.
-I am an avid fan of comic books, board games and DOTA.
-I write fantasy and science fiction short stories when I am inspired.
-I also draw and create video games when I am felling creative.
-I often undertake research projects that start off as a crazy ideas.

-### Writing
-A collection of my sci-fi short stories

-### Artwork
-A small sample of choral paintings and pencil drawings

 ## Research
 My research projects are all done on my own time, general with the assistance from academia and are often not more then just crazy ideas I wish to explore farther.